joma74/tailwind-spa-ws/README.md

 ![tailwind-spa-ws-screenshot](https://user-images.githubusercontent.com/5314859/44167895-b62ee080-a0cf-11e8-97b0-3daba6722555.png)

+_Update to debug grid_

 ## Showing you around

 One of your primary files you will be working with is the file `app.html`.
 It starts and ends with the `<body>` element.
 This `<body>` is then included within `src/template.html`, where - out of technical reasons - the rest of your `<html>` page is defined.

-To see it in action, after `yarn install` run `yarn watch` on your workstation, then open a browser pointing at <link>http://localhost:8080/dist/index.html</link>.
+To see it in action, after `yarn install` run `yarn serve` on your workstation, then open a browser pointing at <link>http://localhost:8080/dist/index.html</link>.
 This will show you the screen from above.

 The assets, like images and svgs you see there, are expected to be under `src/assets`.
 The expected location and handling of your assets are configureable via `webpack.config.js`.